andersonmalloryk/javascript-challenge/README.md

 # javascript-challenge
-Homework thirteen of the UMN Data Analytics and Visualization program.
+Homework fourteenth of the UMN Data Analytics and Visualization program.